shotgunsoftware/python-api/README.md

    + Added ability to login as human user
    + Ensure that webm/mp4 mime types are always available
    + Updated link to video tour in README
-   + Fixes and update to various tests
+   + Fixes and updates to various tests

 **v3.0.14 - 2013 Jun 26**